-Size of discrepancy: Pick the biggest problem - a comparison between optimal and actual gives the magnitude of the problem.
+Size of discrepancy: Pick the biggest problem - a comparison between optimal and prioritizing needs.

 Attainability: Can we do it?
-The likelihood of success is an important criterion for prioritizing needs.
+The likelihood of success is an important criterion for through rating and ranking

 Perceived Value: What does everyone else think is important?
-Perceived value through rating and ranking
+Perceived value affected by the needs assessment and promote the benefits of the process and its outcomes (persuasion) (Gilbert, 1978).